 Jose’s Battle in the Desert 4 fight with Kit Cope didn’t materialize.
 However, the promoters, Lion Fight Promotions, were able to bring in a replacement fighter on very short notice.
 And so it was, on the Thursday before his Saturday fight with Kit Cope, Jose found out that he would instead be fighting renowned Thai fighter and three time world champion, Malaipet Sasiprapa.
 The fight didn’t go the way Jose had wanted as he lost a tough split decision.
 Regardless of the outcome, the fact that Jose was willing to take the fight with such a formidable opponent was not lost on anyone.
 In a recent interview I did with Lion Fight Promotion’s President and CEO, Scott Kent, Kent relayed to me how impressed he was with Palacio’s willingness to step up and take the fight.
 He went on to refer to Jose as “the type of fighter that we at Lion Fight want to work with”.
 True to his word, Jose will be fighting the highly regarded Shane Oblonsky this February 25th 2012 at Lion Fight’s 5th Battle in the Desert at the Hardrock Casino in Las Vegas NV.

 Jose’s career has been a series of ups and downs, but this time he is clearly on an upswing.
 His recent string of victories and his willingness to take any fight must put him into any conversation about today’s top American nakmuays.

 Writer’s Note: Jose also does graphic design work.
 The banner picture for this article was the result of Jose doing some graphic work on two pictures I had taken when Jose fought Artem Sharoshkin.
-Below is some more of Jose’s work:
+Pictured below is some of Jose’s artwork.